Burnley Bus Company: Stagecoach and Blazefield ownership

 In April 2001, Stagecoach sold their operations in Blackburn, Bolton and Clitheroe to the Blazefield Group, which rebranded them as Burnley & Pendle and Lancashire United.
 The sale was valued at £13 million.
-Prior to the sale, many of the newer vehicles purchased following earlier investment by Stagecoach were transferred to other subsidiaries, being replaced by older vehicles.

-Following the sale, Blazefield Group purchased a total of 15 Volvo B7TL/Plaxton President double-deck and 25 Volvo B10BLE/Wright Renown single-deck vehicles, as part of a fleet renewal program.
+Following the sale, Blazefield purchased a total of 15 Plaxton President bodied Volvo B7TL double-deck and 25 Wright Renown bodied Volvo B10BLE single-deck vehicles for Burnley & Pendle as part of a fleet renewal programme; prior to the sale of Burnley & Pendle, many of the newer vehicles Stagecoach purchased for the fleet were transferred to other subsidiaries, with Burnley & Pendle receiving older vehicles as replacements.

+Transdev era

-In January 2006, French-based operator Transdev acquired the Blazefield Group, along with 305 vehicles.
+In January 2006, French-based transport group Transdev acquired the Blazefield Group, along with 305 vehicles.
 Locally, the company was rebranded under the name Transdev in Burnley & Pendle.

 In August 2006, Blackburn with Darwen Borough Council announced that after 125 years of municipal ownership, Blackburn Transport had been sold to Transdev Blazefield.
 The sale was finalised in January 2007.

-In August 2007, Accrington Transport and Northern Blue were acquired, along with the transfer of staff and 65 vehicles.
-In September 2009, Transdev Northern Blue was integrated into the Transdev Burnley & Pendle business.
+This was followed in August 2007 by both Accrington Transport and Northern Blue being acquired, with both operators' staff and combined 65 vehicles transferring to Transdev.
+After initially being maintained as a separate brand, in September 2009, Transdev Northern Blue was integrated into the Transdev Burnley & Pendle business.

 In July 2017, the company was again rebranded, now operating as The Burnley Bus Company.

 Services and branding

 The Burnley Bus Company

 In July 2017, a rebrand of the company commenced.
 Starting with the introduction of a new fleet of Optare Versa single-deck vehicles for Mainline, one of the vehicles was branded in the new two-tone orange livery.
-This was followed shortly after by a refurbished fleet of Volvo B10BLE/Wright Renown single-deck vehicles being repainted into the new livery.
-Local bus services operating in and around the town of Burnley are encompassed within The Burnley Bus Company brand, with buses serving Stoops Estate (1), Higherford (2), Pike Hill and Worsthorne (3 and 4), Harle Syke and Rose Grove (5) and Accrington (9).
+This was followed shortly after by a refurbished fleet of Wright Renown bodied Volvo B10BLE single-deck vehicles being repainted into the new livery.

+Local bus services operating in and around the town of Burnley are encompassed within The Burnley Bus Company brand, with buses serving Stoops (1), Higherford, Nelson & Colne (2), Nelson (2A), Pike Hill (3), Worsthorne (4), Harle Syke and Rosegrove (5) and Accrington (9).

 Mainline

-The Mainline brand encompasses five services, which operate between Accrington (M1), Clitheroe (M2) and Burnley via Padiham, as well as between Burnley and Trawden (M3), Keighley (M4) and Barnoldswick (M5) via Nelson and Colne.
+The Mainline brand encompasses six services, which operate between Accrington (M1), Clitheroe (M2) and Burnley via Padiham, as well as between Burnley and Trawden (M3), Keighley (M4), Barnoldswick (M5) and Skipton (M6) via Nelson and Colne.
 In July 2017, the services were rebranded and upgraded to a fleet of Optare Versa single-deck vehicles, branded in a two-tone orange and burgundy livery.
 Features include free WiFi, USB and wireless charging and audio-visual next stop announcements.

-Pendle Wizz

-In part, the route of the current Pendle Wizz service formerly operated under The Witch Way brand, as a through service between Skipton and Manchester via Burnley.
-However, owing to poor timekeeping and increasing traffic congestion in Manchester, the route was curtailed in June 2020 and now operates between Skipton and Burnley via M65, with onward connections for Manchester.
-The service is operated by a fleet of Volvo B7TL/Wright Eclipse Gemini double-deck vehicles, branded in a two-tone orange and purple livery.
-Features include free WiFi and USB charging.